1.2 To gather information & knowledge of aquatic plants & their requirements; with the additional bonus of having more beautiful aquariums.

 6.3 In order to have his/her points recorded, the aquarist must complete the A.H.A.P. template

-6.4 For All Classes, additional points will be awarded if the aquarist, chooses to submit an article of at least 300 words, or give a short talk, (approximately 10 minutes) or make a donation to S.A.S. of the plant reproduced.
+6.4 For All Classes, additional points will be awarded if the aquarist, chooses to submit an article of at least 300 words, or give a short talk, (approximately 10 minutes), preferably on the plant propagated, or make a donation to S.A.S. of the plant reproduced.

 6.6 The propagation of all plants must take place in the aquarist's own aquarium or pond.

-6.7 Any plant not included in the point classification will be assigned points by the A.H.A.P. committee on request.
+6.7 Any plant not included in the point classification will be assigned points by the A.H.A.P.
+Chairperson upon request.

-6.8 Questions you may have as to the interpretation of the rules and/or suggestions as to their improvements should be submitted to the A.H.A.P. committee.
+6.8 Questions you may have as to the interpretation of the rules and/or suggestions as to their improvements should be submitted to the A.H.A.P.
+Chairperson.

 6.9 All propagations are recorded and kept on file.
 Points will be awarded only once for any plant in a given class.